dq219/phase-transitions-and-topology-in-rolling/README.md

 In addition, curated experimental data and the analysis/plotting scripts are provided in the [Experiments folder](./Experiments).

 Please cite the [publication](https://www.pnas.org/doi/10.1073/pnas.2417161122) if you find the code helpful for your work.
-Get in touch with dq219@cam.ac.uk or 000.gdz@gmail.com for any questions.
+Get in touch with dq219@mit.edu or dq219@cam.ac.uk or 000.gdz@gmail.com for any questions.

 Thanks for your interest! :)